Decoding Silence: Do Deaf Babies Cry and How?

 The Heartbeat of Communication

-Communication is like the heartbeat of our connections, ya know?
-And for babies, crying is their main way of speaking up.
-It’s like their own little orchestra telling us when they’re hungry, tired, or just need some lovin’.
-But what about deaf babies?
-What’s their tune?
+Communication is the heartbeat of our connections, right?
+For babies, crying is their main way of speaking up—it’s like their little way of letting us know when they’re hungry, tired, or just need some love.
+But when it comes to babies who are deaf, how do they share their tune?

 baby hearing loss